Mercure.rocksSponsored by Les-Tilleuls.coop

 dunglas/mercure

 HTTPS support is automatically enabled.
 If you run the Mercure hub behind a reverse proxy such as NGINX, you usually want to use unencrypted HTTP.
-This can be done like that:
+This can be done as follows:

 docker run \